Segmentation Tools

 Download links and configuration file

 SAM networks are automatically connected to MIB; it is possible to configure any custom SAM network for use in MIB.
-To do so, please modify sam_links.json located by default under Resources subfolder within MIB.
+To do so, please modify sam_links.json for SAM-1 and sam2_links.json for SAM-2 located by default under Resources subfolder within MIB.
 It is also possible to link this file from anywhere, in this case use segment-anything settings in MIB to provide a new location.

 Requirements and installation instructions